Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Prompting LLMs to be Proactive

 Given the task background $\mathcal{D}$ and the conversation history $\mathcal{C}$, instruct the LLM to generate the response $r$.
 In specific, the task background can be the grounded document in clarification dialogues or the target description in target-guided dialogues.

-\paragraph{Proactive Prompting} Proactive prompting aims to provide alternative options for LLMs to decide what kinds of actions should be taken in the response, instead of simply responding to the instruction, which can be formulated as:
+\paragraph{Proactive Prompting.} Proactive prompting aims to provide alternative options for LLMs to decide what kinds of actions should be taken in the response, instead of simply responding to the instruction.
+It can be formulated as:

 Given the task background $\mathcal{D}$, the conversation history $\mathcal{C}$, and a set of possible dialogue acts $\mathcal{A}$, instruct the LLM to select the most appropriate dialogue act $a\in\mathcal{A}$ and then generate the response $r$.
-For example, the dialogue act can be \textit{Ask a Clarification Question} or \textit{Directly Answer the Question} in clarification dialogues.
-Besides, it can also be different negotiation strategies in non-collaborative dialogues or different conversation topics in target-guided dialogues.
+For example, the dialogue act can be \textit{Ask a Clarification Question} or \textit{Directly Answer the Question} in clarification dialogues, different negotiation strategies in non-collaborative dialogues, or different conversation topics in target-guided dialogues.

-\paragraph{Proactive Chain-of-Thought Prompting} In order to endow LLMs with the capability of planning and taking the initiative towards the ultimate goal, we develop the proactive chain-of-thought prompting scheme.
-ProCoT first analyse the next action to take by performing dynamic reasoning and planning for reaching the conversational goal.
-Then the response is generated based on the decided action.
+\paragraph{Proactive Chain-of-Thought Prompting.} In order to endow LLMs with the capability of planning and taking the initiative towards the ultimate goal, we develop the proactive chain-of-thought prompting scheme---ProCoT.
+It involves the analysis of the next action to take by performing dynamic reasoning and planning for reaching the conversational goal.
 ProCoT can be formulated as:

 where $t$ is the thought description for the decision-making process of the next action.
-For example, $t$ can be the ambiguity analysis of the user question at the current turn in clarification dialogues or the topic transition analysis of the current topic in target-guided dialogues.
+For example, in clarification dialogues, $t$ can be the ambiguity analysis of the current user question as in Figure~\ref{example}(1c).
+While in non-collaborative dialogues, $t$ can be the goal completion analysis of the current negotiation progress as in Figure~\ref{example}(2c).